tprakash17/attlasian-jgit-flow/README.md

   </configuration>
 </plugin>
 ```
+Note:- If you are cloning this repo then you need not to add.
+Its already a part of this sample project.

 ## Gitflow
 GitFlow is one of the popular branching strategy in the software development practice.
 It mostly focuses on what kind of branches to set up and how to merge them together.
 This process helps in desgining better pipeline workflow to speed up the controlled S/W release processes.